History of the Ride

 The Ride For Roswell started out as an idea from one passionate volunteer.
 Mitch Flynn wanted to create a way for the entire Western New York community to take part in the fight against cancer.
 The first Ride was the start of a life-changing annual gathering that has become one of the largest charity cycling events in North America.
 Since the inaugural Ride in 1996, the event has grown from offering 3 routes to 10, introduced an international experience throughout Canada, added a pre-ride rally with the Celebration of Hope and increased its fundraising total year after year!

 Pathways Park is the embodiment of the spirit of The Ride For Roswell.
 Not only does it provide a peaceful escape from the hustle and bustle of Buffalo’s Medical Campus, but it also serves a significant purpose.

-Pavers will continue to be added for all future Rides.
-And the park is maintained thanks to the generosity of Joe and Kathy Curatolo.
+Bricks and pavers will continue to be dedicated in the park for all future Rides.
+The park is maintained thanks to the generosity of longtime Roswell Park and Ride For Roswell supporters, Joe and Kathy Curatolo.